Alrysc/onb_docs/docs/lua/control_structures.md

     print("No Run 2")
 end
 ```
-In the above code, the output will be `Run 2`.
+In the above code, the output will be:

 ```
 No Run 1